 Much of the research assessing the GHG emissions caused by floods has focused on impacts to natural ecosystems and their contribution to the carbon cycle.
 For example, Gebremichael et al. (2017) assessed the effect of flooding on European coastal grassland ecosystems and found that longer-term flooding was associated with a net increase in CO2 emissions produced by soil microbes.
 Oram et al. (2020) found that flooding significantly increased the GHG emissions from managed grasslands in the Netherlands and showed that certain plant species can mitigate against this.
 Increased urbanization in flood prone areas is expected to be a primary driver future flood risk Wing et al. (2022), yet there has been little effort to assess the how flood impacts on the built environment contribute to GHG emissions.

 There is an abundance of research assessing the life cycle environmental impacts of residential construction and material selections to support more sustainable building practices (Haddad et al., 2023; Hosseinijou et al., 2014; Kong et al., 2010; Megange et al., 2019; Nagireddi et al., 2022; Napolano et al., 2015; Salazar and Sowlati, 2008; Schneider-Marin et al., 2022; H. Wang et al., 2020).
 Likewise, many studies have assessed the environmental impacts of material choice for maintenance and repairs to residential structures (Caruso et al., 2020; Dong et al., 2018; McGrath et al., 2013; Y. Wang et al., 2020; Wittocx et al., 2022).
 Few studies, however, have applied such assessments in the context of natural hazards in general and floods in particular.
 Adhikari et al. (2020) assessed the life-cycle carbon footprint of residential buildings exposed to tornadoes and found that selecting more tornado resistant components tended to be optimal for structures in terms of both life cycle costs and carbon footprint.
 Simonen et al. (2018) assessed the embodied carbon of various structural and non-structural building components using an economic input-output model to estimate the expected GHG emissions per dollar of damage to buildings impacted by earthquakes.
 They found that the most carbon intensive materials (e.g. gypsum and glass products) are among the most susceptible to seismic damage and therefore the GHG emissions associated with seismic events do not necessarily increase in proportion to their magnitude.
-Matthews et al. (2016) used a Monte Carlo simulation to estimate life-cycle component-level flood damages and associated environmental impacts for two design alternatives for a case-study single-family residential structure located in a flood zone.
+Matthews et al. (2016) used a Monte Carlo simulation to estimate life cycle component-level flood damages and associated environmental impacts for two design alternatives for a case-study single-family residential structure located in a flood zone.
 This analysis showed that a more flood resistant design significantly reduced the total life cycle environmental impact of the structure due to the need for fewer repairs.
-Hennequin et al. (2019) performed a similar assessment for a typical European single-family home and found that experiencing a flood can increase the life-cycle environmental impact of such a building by about 4-18%.
+Hennequin et al. (2019) performed a similar assessment for a typical European single-family home and found that experiencing a flood can increase the life cycle environmental impact of such a building by about 4-18%.
 These studies show that damages to structures caused by natural hazards can result in significant GHG emissions.
 However, because these studies focus largely on the effect of material choice and construction design or are not specific to flood damages, their generalizability to flood risk assessments on a regional scale is limited.